kmalakoff/node-version-use/README.md

 - Linux (arm64, x64)
 - Windows (arm64, x64)

-Compatible with `.nvmrc` files from nvm, fnm, and other version managers.
+Compatible with `.nvmrc` files from nvm, fnm, and other tools.